Programs

 Alliance of Indiana Rural Water

-Amanda Trakas is a Source Water Specialist with the Alliance of Indiana Rural Water.
-She joined the Alliance team in 2024, after working as Statewide Water Information Manager at the Arizona Water Resources Research Center.
-Amanda holds a bachelor’s degree from the University of Illinois and a master’s in Landscape Architecture from Arizona State University.
+Amanda Trakas is the Source Protection Specialist with the Alliance of Indiana Rural Water, where she works with rural communities, public utilities, state and federal agencies, and local partners to protect drinking water sources across Indiana.
+Her work focuses on groundwater protection, wellhead protection planning, education and outreach, providing and connecting communities with technical assistance and resources.
+Amanda joined the Alliance team in 2024, after working as Statewide Water Information Manager at the Arizona Water Resources Research Center.
+She received her bachelor’s degree from the University of Illinois and a Master’s in Landscape Architecture from Arizona State University.

 • Jonathan Witham